SkylerBurger/mydia/README.md

 **Version**: 1.1.0

 ## Overview
 Have you ever forgotten if you purchased that movie on DVD or Google Play?
-Which online store did you pick up that copy of Stephen King's IT?
+From which online store did you pick up that copy of Stephen King's IT?
 Did I pay for the latest season of American Horror Story on Prime Video or Vudu?

 Whether digital or physical, :star: **Mydia** :star: is here to catalog your media and the many places it may live.